How Much Compensation Can I Claim For A Surgical Error?

 Even though surgery is an area of medical practice that is regarded as highly skilled, there is always some degree of risk associated with every surgery.
 Despite the high medical standards in the UK, it is nearly impossible to completely guard against accidents.
 But when an error is made, the patient has a right to compensation.
 They are able to make a surgical error claim, receiving hospital negligence claims payouts of varying amounts, depending on their case.

-There are many issues which could arise during surgery.
+There are many issues that could arise during surgery.
 Surgical errors include any of the following:

 - Leaving surgical equipment inside the body of a patient.